ndgeniebla/phaser-mkdocs/docs/set-5.md

 !!!
 Info "Note"

 ## Match Resetting
-Currently, when a player wins a match, the victory screen will appear, but it will stay stuck in that state with no way to get out.
-The only solution in this case is to refresh the web page on the browser.
+Currently, when a player wins a match, the victory screen will appear, but it will stay stuck in that state with no way to reset.
+The only way to play another match in this case is to refresh the web page.

-Having to refresh the page every time we want to play another round is annoying.
+Having to refresh the page every time we want to play another round of Pong can get annoying.
 The following instructions will walk you through implementing a reset feature, where we can easily start a new match after one has ended by pressing Spacebar.

 1. In the `create()` function, add the Spacebar as a valid key in the game: